Burdigalax/BurdigalaxGUI/src/app/gasStation/README.md

 :information_source: If the error is triggered due to data desync between the interface and the server.
 Use the functions: `BURDIGALAX_gasStation.updatePlayer()` or/and `BURDIGALAX_gasStation.updateGases()` or/and `BURDIGALAX_gasStation.updateStation()` to resynchronize the GUI.

+This action resetting  payment information.

 #### updatePlayer

 :information_source: It's not necessary to send all DATA for update.
 You can send only the field to update.

+The payment informations will be reset on next click. _(new buy or change gas selected)_

 ```js
 BURDIGALAX_gasStation.updatePlayer({